michael-milette/moodle-local_contact/README.md

 ----------------
 There are no configurable settings for this plugin at this time.
 However:

-* Ensure email settings are properly configured in Moodle.
+* You should ensure email settings are properly configured in Moodle.
 * You should configure the support name and email address in Moodle.

+**Configuring the Email Message**

-* You can edit the language files to modify the messages sent to the user.
+At the moment, you will need to edit the language files in order to modify the messages which will be sent to the user.

 The message can include the following tags which will be substituted at the time the message is sent: